Develop the creative, technical and transferrable skills you need to thrive in your career with an accredited Computer Science degree from LTU.

 Year 3

-During your final year, you will study two core modules and will be required to choose two option modules.
+During your final year, you will study four core modules.

 Bring together your learning across previous modules and your elective specialist modules to take on an independent project.